rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ![Update_GitHub_Workflows](https://user-images.githubusercontent.com/23240245/137244781-6de497ea-a4ba-4143-a19a-0f561dfc50ba.gif)

-You should now be ready to start using this solution 🎉
+You should now be ready to start your Power Platform developments from your new GitHub repository 🎉

 ## 📅 Roadmap